 Sentinel Agent Manager supports iSeries servers.
-For more information about iSeries system requirements or configuring Sentinel Agent Manager support for iSeries, see the NetIQ Security Solutions for iSeries documentation, available in the NetIQ Security Solutions for iSeries installation kit.
+For more information about iSeries system requirements or configuring Sentinel Agent Manager support for iSeries, see the NetIQ Security Solutions for iSeries documentation.

-Deploying Agents to Workstation Computers
+2.8.3 Deploying Agents to Workstation Computers

 Since Windows workstation computers typically send relatively few events to the central computer compared with Windows servers, Sentinel Agent Manager agents deployed on workstation computers may need to communicate less frequently with their central computer than agents deployed on server computers.
 A workstation is a computer with Microsoft Windows 2000 Professional, Windows XP, Windows Vista, Windows 7, or Windows 8 installed.